1 | Common garter snake |

 Range: California.

-The largest garter snake of the USA, but also the most endangered.
-Giant garter snakes can reach 162.6cm, and inhabit the Sacramento and San Joaquin valleys of California.
-As of 2022, just 10% of their 19th century ranges remain.
-They’re a strongly aquatic species which once roamed freely around unending marshes, which have long since been absorbed by agriculture.
-Their only saving grace is that Sacramento is covered with rice paddies, which are semi-flooded and have numerous water drainage channels, a perfect mimic of their true habitat.
+This is a strongly aquatic species which once roamed freely around unending marshlands, which have long since been absorbed by agriculture.
+Their only saving grace is that Sacramento is now covered with rice paddies, which are semi-flooded and have numerous water drainage channels, making them a perfect mimic of their true habitat.

-Giant garter snakes correlate closely with one plant: strands of tule.
-Their favourite marshes are ones with heavy borders of vegetation, but also gaps they can slither through, to inspect dry land.
-Giant garter snakes have the sneaky skill of slithering through water culverts and crossing busy highways.
-Their diet relies heavily on frogs, including the Sierran tree frog, with a side helping of fish.
+Giant garter snakes have the sneaky skill of slithering through water culverts and crossing busy highways, without having to run the gauntlet of speeding cars.
+Their diet is heavily reliant on frogs, including the Sierran tree frog, with a side helping of fish.
 Giant garter snakes are mostly lethargic, but can slither up to 5 miles in a few days when on a quest for new territory.

 6 | Northwestern garter snake |